splitio/react-native-sdk-example/ExpoExample/README.md

 ![Running instance screenshot](../docs/mobile_screenshot.png)

-If any error rises when trying to run the app in the Android or iOS emulator, consider updating Expo-Cli, or uninstalling the Expo app in your emulator to let Expo-Cli install an updated one.
+If any error rises when trying to run the app in the Android or iOS emulator, consider updating Expo-Cli, or uninstalling the **Expo Go** app in your emulator to let Expo-Cli install a compatible version.

 More information on the available scripts below.